Communication-Efficient Federated Learning With Data and Client Heterogeneity: INTRODUCTION

-A complementary approach to reducing communication cost in the federated setting has been to investigate optimizers with faster convergence, e.g.~\cite{mishchenko2019distributed, karimireddy2020scaffold}, or adaptive optimizers~\cite{reddi2020adaptive, tong2020effective}.
-Moreover, recent work has shown that these approaches can be compatible with communication-compression~\cite{gorbunov2021marina, li2021canita, wang2022communication}.
-Specifically, for non-convex losses, the MARINA method~\cite{gorbunov2021marina} offers theoretical guarantees both in terms of convergence and bits transmitted.
-However, MARINA is structured in synchronous rounds; moreover, it periodically (with some probability) has clients compute full gradients and transmit uncompressed model updates, and requires fairly complex synchronization and variance-reduction to compensate for the extra noise due to quantization.
-Recent work by Tyurin and Richtarik~\cite{tyurin2022dasha} proposed a family of methods called DASHA, which combines the general structure of MARINA with Momentum Variance Reduction (MVR) methods~\cite{cutkosky2019momentum}, while relaxing the coupling between the server and the nodes and allowing fully-compressed updates.
-Specifically, the algorithm still uses a synchronous round structure, but nodes can probabilistically choose between sending full gradients or variance-reduced updates (thus reducing synchronization relative to MARINA, which required all nodes to send full gradients at the same round).
+A complementary approach has been to investigate FL optimizers with faster convergence~\citep{mishchenko2019distributed, karimireddy2020scaffold}, or adaptive optimizers~\citep{reddi2020adaptive, tong2020effective}.
+These approaches can be compatible with communication-compression~\citep{gorbunov2021marina, li2021canita, wang2022communication}.
+Specifically, for non-convex losses, MARINA~\citep{gorbunov2021marina} offers theoretical guarantees both in terms of convergence and bits transmitted.
+However, MARINA is synchronous; moreover, it periodically computes full gradients and transmits uncompressed model updates, and requires complex synchronization and variance-reduction to compensate for quantization noise.
+DASHA~\citep{tyurin2022dasha} proposed a family of theoretical methods which extend MARINA with Momentum Variance Reduction (MVR)~\citep{cutkosky2019momentum}, partially relaxing the coupling between the server and the workers. \emph{By contrast to this work, we focus on obtaining a practical algorithm in a highly-decoupled model, with competitive convergence relative to vanilla FedAvg: we always transmit compressed, low-precision messages, and consider asynchronous communication and client progress.}

-By contrast to this work, we focus on obtaining a practical algorithm with good convergence bounds: we always transmit compressed, low-precision messages, and consider a general notion of asynchronous communication, which allows the server and nodes to make progress independently, in non-blocking fashion.
-We focus on the classic, practical FedAvg algorithm, although our general algorithmic and analytic approach should generalize to more complex notions of local optimization.

-Finally, we note that our approach borrows ideas from the analysis of decentralized variants of SGD~\cite{lian2017can, tang2018decentralization, nadiradze2021asynchronous, koloskova2019decentralized, lu2020moniqua}, bringing them into the context of federated optimization.
-Specifically, we also rely on a global potential function, whose evolution we analyze across optimization steps, with various system relaxations.
-At the same time, there are very significant differences, from the fact that we need to define a novel potential function, adapted to FL, to the fact that we cannot rely on some of the stronger assumptions available in the decentralized setting, such as a second-moment bound on the gradients~\cite{lu2020moniqua, nadiradze2021asynchronous}.